 McDonald's is upgrading its burgers

 Buns will be softer.
 Cheese, gooier.
-Onion will be added to patties right on the grill.
+Onions will be added to patties right on the grill.
 And the Big Mac sauce?
 There will be more of it.

 The changes follow other improvements to key menu items.